ABOUT THE FESTIVAL

 We’re delighted to to welcome you to the 1st Vertical Film Festival here in St Hilda’s Church tonight.
 Not only because it’s a beautiful space, but because vertical screens trace their lineage from the stained glass windows that in church architecture so eloquently suggest transcendence.

 Till the advent of cinema most visual art didn't conform to any one orientation or aspect ratio.
-Though vertical framing was predominant in Asian screens and scrolls and in Europe prior to the late 1400s interest in depicting landscapes, paintings essentially came in all shapes and sizes.
+Vertical framing had tended to dominate Asian art as well as pre-Renaissance European art, but subsequently, paintings came in all shapes and sizes.
 Some paintings escaped the frame altogether in the form of frescoes, while the camera obscura had been delivering circular moving images for millennia.
 So why should the so-called 'seventh art’ insist on such standardisation?

 The battles fought over screen geometry as cinema developed in the early 1900s are little-known but left behind a plethora of curious historical formats.
 Indeed the intrusion of a new optical soundtrack onto the filmstrip pushed cinema's width-to-height ratio close to square at one point (Fritz Lang’s 1931 film M was 1.19:1 for example).
 Faced with multitudinous formats, Hollywood engineers of the Academy of Motion Picture Arts & Sciences met in 1930, determined to set a new standard.